-This book sounds so intriguing!
+This Spanish book for pre-teens sounds so intriguing!
 Marco, a sweet and sensible young man finds himself between the world of childhood and becoming an adult—in the first century.
 Marco is an orphan but lives with his aunt and uncle as a privileged child in the capital city, where there are two types of citizens: free and slaves.
 His best friend is a slave that helps him with chores while Marco teaches him.
 We see the fourteen-year-old growing into his own person shifting between acting very generously, then sometimes egotistically, and even sometimes taking refuge in lies.
 Author Freire meticulously takes care to make the historical setting feel very real, while also touching on timeless subjects like love, friendship, justice, and education.

 Spanish Books for Teens

 Of course you don’t want to skip over books like Cien años de soledad by Gabriel García Márquez or Don Quijote or Como agua para chocolate or La casa en Mango Street.
 But I also wanted to find a few books that maybe you haven’t heard of or read yet.